pic

 @code_warntype foo() #type UNSTABLE

-When setting a variable as a default value is unavoidable, there are still a few strategies you could follow to restore type stability.
+In case you necessarily need to set a variable as a default value, there are still a few strategies you could follow to restore type stability.

-One set of solutions leverages the techniques we introduced for global variables.
-These include type-annotating the global variable (Solution 1a) or defining it as a constant (Solution 1b).
+One set of solutions leverages the techniques we introduced for global variables. hese include type-annotating the global variable ( Solution 1a) or defining it as a constant ( Solution 1b).

 Another strategy involves defining a function that stores the default value.
-By doing so, you can take advantage of type inference, where the function attempts to infer a concrete type for the default value (Solution 2).
+By doing so, you can take advantage of type inference, with the function attempting to infer a concrete type for the default value ( Solution 2).

-You can also adopt a local approach, by adding type annotations to either the keyword argument (Solution 3a) or the default value itself (Solution 3b).
-Finally, type instability does not arise when positional arguments are used as default values of keyword arguments (Solution 4).
+You can also solve the type instability by adopting a local approach, where type annotations are added to either the keyword argument ( Solution 3a) or the default value itself ( Solution 3b).
+Note that this isn't necessary when positional arguments are used as default values of keyword arguments ( Solution 4).

 foo(; x = β) = x